Your first webpage with HTML and Netlify

 Writing your first HTML

-If you chose Visual Studio Code, go ahead open it.
+If you chose Visual Studio Code, go ahead and open it.
 Otherwise use whatever text editor you prefer.
 If you’re using a different editor, your steps may differ slightly from those in this guide.

 Once you start VS Code, click the “Open Folder…” link.
 Open the